-In addition to the profile variables required for IR and MW simulations, the solar zenith angle, and satellite and solar azimuth angles must also be specified in the input profile structure in profiles(:)%sunzenangle, profiles(:)%azangle and profiles(:)%sunzenangle respectively.
+In addition to the profile variables required for IR and MW simulations, the solar zenith angle, and satellite and solar azimuth angles must also be specified in the input profile structure in profiles(:)%sunzenangle, profiles(:)%azangle and profiles(:)%sunzangle respectively.
 Note that solar radiation is only included if the solar zenith angle is less than 85°.
 Figure 4 illustrates the definition of azimuth angle.
+RTTOV provides a subroutine, rttov_calc_solar_angles, which can be used to calculate and set the sunzenangle and sunzangle members of a profiles(:) array assuming the latitude, longitude, date(:), and time(:) members have been populated for all profiles.
+See Annex N.